Nyakyusa people: European accounts

 Merensky, in Deutsch Arbeit am Nyaßa, quotes a missionary: "We wandered through magnificent banana groves and elegant, cleanly built huts of our Nyakyusa.
 When one contemplates the people it appears as though they celebrated a festival every day.
 They look as clean as though they knew no work.
 One sees women and children picking fallen fruit from the ground while men and young people walk mostly hand in hand....
 The entire image gives a charming picture, really more lovely than words can express."
 Missionary Richard is quoted in much the same way.
 "One could imagine being in a garden on Lake Geneva."
 Quoting Major von Wissmann, "They are as happy as Africans can be...modest, hospitable, and have until now been able to keep dangerous enemies off of their necks and keep their independence."

-The film Mother Night is set among the Chaga and Nyakyusa people of Africa, and claims to be based on the funereal rituals of these tribes.
+The film Mother Night is set among the Hehe and Nyakyusa people of Africa, and claims to be based on the funereal rituals of these tribes.
 At his father's death, the protagonist, Danny, is required by custom to have sex with all seven of his widowed stepmothers in one night.